longjie/ros_cython_example/README.md

 - mul_two_ints
 - fibonacci

-Each service is correspoinding to a function, and the functions are (originally) written in python files in the package directory (src/ros_cython_example).
+Each service is corresponding to a function, and the functions are (originally) written in python files in the package directory (src/ros_cython_example).